by Linda Kush

 In fact, each record includes the seller’s name and, when applicable, the seller’s role in a company, such as officer or director.
 If you got a hit, you would learn something about your ancestor’s professional life and at the very least know that he or she was in a position to own stocks at a particular time.
 There are more than 6 million records.

-Using the AAD’s Numerical Identification Files
+Using the Numerical Identification Files Database

 This database contains records of people with verified deaths or who would have been 110 years old in 2007.
 The application record I searched revealed the person’s date and place of birth, parents’ names, and date she applied for a Social Security number.
 The death record also gave her date of death and the zip code of her residence when she died (learn more ways to find death records here).

 The databases are broken into several files alphabetically by last name.
 Find the appropriate one and click “search” or use the main search to search them all.
-This brings up a window where you enter the person’s information.
-Enter the first and last name, and click “search:”

-This brings up “Display Partial Records.”
+You’ll now see “Display Partial Records.”
 If you come across an entry that looks promising, click the document symbol under “View Record.”

 This can be a great database to confirm or discover parents’ names, birth dates and locations, death information, citizenship status and more.
 Make sure to click on the white paper icon at the left for the full record.